Mike Patton: Clothing and fashion

-In his first years with Faith No More, Patton had a long hairstyle without facial hair, wore baggy clothes and displayed a "unkempt style".
+In his first years with Faith No More, Patton had a long hairstyle without facial hair, wore baggy clothes and displayed an "unkempt style".
 Amidst that time, he shaved the sides of his head a bit, coming close to a mullet, while he usually donned baseball caps during his first two albums with them.
 GQ noted that these looks—also sported by Anthony Kiedis—were common in 1980s Los Angeles, and they differed from the grunge aesthetic which was popular at the time.
 The magazine considers both vocalists as its best-known exemplars.

 Around 1992's Angel Dust, Patton started to explore his "masculinity" through diverse anti-fashion styles.
 That year he cut his hair short, grew a goatee and began dressing "a bit like an auto mechanic [who] no one would trust".
 In 1992 he and keyboardist Roddy Bottum pierced their right and left eyebrows, respectively.
 Kerrang! wrote that some aspects of this fashion influenced that of nu metal.
 For the 1995 album King For a Day...
 Fool For a Lifetime, all the members of Faith No More, excluding Mike Bordin, shaved their heads, which in the following months, for Patton, became "unkempt and overgrown, complementing a thick, lazy moustache".
 During this period, the San Francisco Chronicle observed that the way he dressed lent him to probably "be mistaken for a blue-collar worker".

 Since around 2000, the singer has mostly used suits, along with boutonnières, slicked-back hair, and both a short moustache and beard.
 He has sometimes varied them with "slightly hippier" attires or basketball jerseys.
 GQ praised the first style for its "simplicity and darkness with a touch of European elegance", that stands in contrast with the established looks of mainstream musicians.